Next Generation Parenting and Brave New Leaders

 Brian McDonald is passionate about the need for our young people to be able to express their thoughts, views and opinions.
 He currently serves as the Education and Outreach Director for the Rubicon Theatre Company, where he is the founder and program director of the Summer Youth Program Intensive.
 He is a BFA graduate of the Boston Conservatory of Music, Dance and Theatre and he appeared in the National Tours of Miss Saigon and Forever Plaid.
 Brian’s other acting credits include Room Service, Gifts of the Magi, Master Harold and the Boys, You Never Can Tell, Grease, Saturday Night, The Importance of Being Earnest and Man of La Mancha.
 In addition, Brian is a professional theatrical director, for which his work has received several awards.

-Patricia Strickland, Educational Advisor
+Patricia Strickland, M.A., Educational Advisor

 Dr. Sarasue Spielman, Parenting Consultant